aberdon2022/AWS-SecProject/README.md

 - [x] Internet Gateway
 Next, we will create an Internet Gateway and attach it to the VPC in order to allow the VPC to connect to the Internet.
-After creating the Internet Gateway, we will attach it to the VPC.
 - **Screenshot:**

   - ![Internet Gateway](screenshots/Internet%20Gateway.png)

 - [x] Route Tables
-We will create two route tables: one for the public subnet and another for the private subnet.
+We will create two route tables: one for the public subnet and another for the private subnet, and associate them accordingly with the proper subnets.

   - Public Route Table:
     - **Screenshot:**